rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

     php_value max_execution_time <PHP maximum execution time>

-Replace `PHP maximum execution time` with the value that you want to use as the PHP maximum execution time.
+Replace `PHP maximum execution time` with the value that you want to use as the maximum execution time.
 The default time is 30 seconds.
-When you successfully modify the file, the new maximum execution displays in your PHP information file.
+When you successfully modify the file, the new maximum execution time displays in your PHP information file.

 ### Change the PHP memory limit